-To tie it all in
+To tie it all together

 Empathy is about being mindful and intentional on how you approach another person’s situation.
 Utilised properly, empathy is a powerful skill that can positively impact and greatly support an individual that is going through challenging times.

 Our communication is far from perfect, misunderstandings and miscommunications still happen.
 However, it is rewarding to see her make progress.
-Apart from teaching me patience, she gives me the space to learn empathy – a transferrable skill that proves to be very useful at the workplace.
+Apart from teaching me patience, she gives me the space to learn empathy – a transferable skill that proves to be very useful at the workplace.